2024 GIS Day & Geography Awareness Week

 In this talk, Amy Frazier, professor of geography at the University of California, Santa Barbara, will share how her team is partnering with countries around the world to implement conservation projects that protect the planet.
 She will also explore how a co-design approach helps us navigate challenges in using geographic methods for effective conservation decision-making.

 This event is offered in a hybrid format.
 Registration is requested for in-person attendance.
-For remote participation, a livestream link is coming soon.
+For remote participation, attend via Zoom.

 Amy Frazier is a Professor of Geography and the Jack and Laura Dangermond Endowed Chair of Conservation Science at the University of California, Santa Barbara.
 Her research integrates remote sensing, GIS, and landscape ecology to study global environmental change, specifically to prevent the loss of biodiversity and ecosystem services.
 She and her team use a variety of field- and lab-based methods, including drones, machine learning, and statistics, to harness massive amounts of biological and environmental data, produce valuable tools and knowledge from those data that can inform conservation decisions, and integrate that knowledge into policy-making pipelines.